VW Accelerator Pedal Bushing

 Over time, even the upgraded rubber bushing deteriorates and eventually

-In the image (above left), you can see the remnant of the rubber A2
+In the image A above, you can see the remnant of the OEM bushing

-bushing on the right.
-While replacements are available, I wanted
+on the right.
+While replacements are available, Missing LinkZ wanted

-something better, so I machined out a replacement bushing out of some
+something better.
+So we machined out a replacement bushing out of some

 Ultra-High Molecular Weight Poly-Ethylene (UHMW-PE).
 This is a direct

-fit for the stock A1 or A2 bushing (see installed image above-right),
+fit for the stock A1 or A2 bushing (see installed image B, but

 than rubber, so you won't have the sponginess of the stock bushing.